 INTRODUCTION

-There is a strange grey desert a five minute drive from the small town of Sokndal.
-Each grain of sand in this place is man-made through the process of mineral extraction, then moved and dumped onto a perfectly healthy piece of wilderness.
-Strangling all life, the sand lies here as a monument to human capability and industrial ingenuity.
-From one perspective, it is a dark and toxic scar on the face of nature, yet from another, it is a site of cultural heritage, boasting a wealth of inspiration and its own unique ecosystem.
-It is from this place that we as artists and curators at Velferden conceived the program Avgang/Deponi.
+There is a strange grey desert five minutes' drive from the small town of Sokndal.
+Every grain of sand in this place is man-made through mineral extraction, then moved and dumped in the middle of the wilderness.
+The sand suffocates all life and lies here as a monument to human ability and industrial ingenuity.
+From one perspective it is a dark and toxic scar on the surface of nature, but from another it is a place of cultural heritage, with a wealth of inspiration and its own unique ecosystem.
+It is from this place that we as artists and curators at Velferden conceived the WASTE / DEPOSIT program.

 Velferden is an arena for artistic expression rooted in the site-specific context of the historic mine Titania AS in Sokndal.
 Since its founding in 2008, Velferden has served as a meeting point between contemporary art and the unique character of Sokndal as a place.
 Over time, the scope of Velferden has expanded to include interdisciplinary dialogue across art, culture, science, society, and industry.

-In 2023, we launched the multidisciplinary research program Avgang / Deponi, focusing on the monumental tailings left by local mining companies.
-The program emerged from a desire to provide our community with a deeper understanding of the environmental situation in Sokndal and other places like it.
-At first glance, the massive dunes of sand waste create a surreal, almost seductive landscape, a desert appearing where none should exist.
-But these dunes are just a small representation of a global problem, one full of complexity and questions waiting to be explored.
+In 2023, we launched the interdisciplinary research program WASTE / DEPOSIT , focusing on the monumental waste dumps left by local mining companies.
+The program arose from a desire to give our society a deeper understanding of the environmental situation in Sokndal and similar places.
+At first glance, the massive dunes create a surreal, almost seductive landscape, a desert that appears where it should not exist.
+But these dunes are only a small part of a global problem, a problem full of complexity and questions waiting to be explored.

 As we began to investigate, fundamental questions arose: Who bears ultimate responsibility for this waste?